andOrlando/homework-scripts/README.md

 javascript:fetch("https://raw.githubusercontent.com/andOrlando/homework-scripts/main/perusall.js").then(a=>a.text()).then(eval)
 ```

-- [X] zyBooks (solves everything but the draggy bits and the challenge questions)
+- [X] zyBooks
+  - solves all non-challenge and non-draggy bits
+  - if you let it keep going it can do literally all your homework
+- [X] Perusall
-- [X] Perusall (only scrolls through page to generate some base points)
+  - only scrolls through to generate you some base points
-- [ ] MyMathLab
+- [X] MyMathLab
+  - adds a console
+  - console literally just evaluates javascript strings but also adds a matrix object
+  - said object can calc a bunch of stuff about matrices
+  - can also rip matrices from the screen, hence why it's actually useful for mymathlab in the first place